rajveermalviya/unifrost/README.md

 Previously named gochan

 unifrost is a go module for relaying pubsub messages to the web via [SSE(Eventsource)](https://en.wikipedia.org/wiki/Server-sent_events).
-It is based on Twitter's implementation for real-time event-streamingin their new web app.
+It is based on Twitter's implementation for real-time event-streaming in their new web app.

 unifrost is named after bifrost, the rainbow bridge that connects Asgard with